 - Make dashi: Soak dried shiitake mushrooms in water for more than one hour.

 - Cut vegetables: Chop scallions, ginger, and garlic finely.
 Squeeze the dried shiitake mushrooms, remove the stems, and chop them finely.

 - Cut tofu: Cut tofu in half, cut one half into bite-size pieces, and leave the other half as it is.

 - Dashi soup: Put all seasonings into a small bowl, mix, and add dashi to make a dashi soup.

 - Cook vegetables: Put sesame oil in a frying pan, heat on low heat, add garlic, ginger, doubanjiang and cook until fragrant.

 - Add shiitake and tofu: Add tofu (the one not cut), chopped shiitake, and stir fry scrambling tofu over medium heat for 2-3 mins.

 - Simmer: Put the dashi soup and the rest of the tofu, bring to a boil and simmer on low heat for about 3 mins.

 - Finish: Add chopped scallions and stir lightly.

 - Storage: 3 days in the fridge.

 - We use firm tofu (momen) for this recipe.
-There is no need to press tofu, but if you prefer extra-firm tofu, go see "How to press tofu" recipe.
+There is no need to press tofu, but if you prefer extra-firm tofu, please see my "How to Press Tofu" recipe.

 - If you have time, I recommend soaking dried shiitake mushrooms in water overnight in the fridge.

-- The amount of doubanjiang is modest so that even small children can eat it, but if you like spicy food, add it as you like.
+- The amount of doubanjiang is modest so even small children can eat it, but if you like spicy food, add as much as you like.

 - Cooking time doesn't include the time for soaking shiitake mushrooms.